ArmisJoe/3dEngine/README.md

 Panel about gives important info about the project.
 Panel Config gives running information and allows to change settings.
-The console panel will log all actions done automatically.
+The Console panel will log all actions done automatically.
+Panel Inspector gives information about the current GameObjects.
+(Such as geometry, transform or texture).

 ## How To Use